-Team Navy Road to the Warrior Games Sport of the Week #5 – Indoor Rowing
+Team Navy Road to the Warrior Games Featured Sport: Indoor Rowing

 Did you know?
 Rowing machines use up to 86% of your muscles, according to the National Institute of Health.
 This, in turn, helps increase endurance, strengthens, and tones muscles.
 Rowing also provides benefits to your heart and lungs.
 Although, it’s typically considered low-impact for the average user, rowing burns serious calories without putting the added stress on your joints.
 It allows you to control the movement and pace.

-From an overview of indoor rowing’s origins to competition style, here are a list of five facts to know.
+From an overview of indoor rowing’s origins to competition style, here is a list of five facts to know.

 - Sport Origin: The 1980s saw the development of lighter, slightly more rower-friendly machines.
 The Dreissigacker brothers, developed an ergometer using bicycle parts.
 This innovation helped to make the rowing machine light and affordable.
 It also allowed rowers to compete their performances against one another.
 This caused indoor rowing to grow rapidly in training, and made indoor competitions possible.

 - Major Competitive Events: In February 2018, thousand competed in the first Rowing Indoor World Championships in Alexandria, Virginia.
 The inaugural World Rowing Indoor Championships featured over 2,500 participants from 23 countries.
 Indoor Rowing is not currently a sport in the Olympics or Paralympics.

 - Warrior Games Competition Style: During the Department of Defense (DoD) Warrior Games, the indoor rowing competition is comprised of two major events: the 1-minute sprint and the 4-minute race.
 Athletes may compete in one or both competitions.